Nancy Boy: Background

 Placebo were formed in 1994, when Brian Molko and Stefan Olsdal met each other at the South Kensington tube station.
 Molko, observing that Olsdal had a guitar strapped to his back, invited Olsdal to watch him perform at a local bar.
 On the strength of Molko's performance, Olsdal decided that they should start a band.
 The two formed Ashtray Heart, a lo-fi duo, playing mostly on children's toy instruments.
 They decided they needed a drummer, and suggested Steve Hewitt, but he was drumming for London band Breed.
 Robert Schultzberg then became their drummer.
 Schultzberg had known Olsdal from boarding school in Sigtuna, Sweden where they'd played together in a band.

 On 23 October 1995, they performed "Nancy Boy" on the TV program Unsigned in the City.
 They released their debut single "Come Home" on Deceptive records in 1996, before being signed by Hut Records.
 They then recorded their debut album, being released on 17 June 1996.

 After an argument in August 1996, right before doing their first TV show, Molko decided that it would be best for the band if Schultzberg left.
 But Schultzberg suggested playing together until they finished the promotion of their first album, Placebo, and the band accepted.
 Eventually, Schultzberg left the band in September 1996.
 Before going on stage for their first show in the state of New York, Olsdal informed Schultzberg that he would not perform on the tour in Germany that was following the US tour.
 Schultzberg played two more shows with the band in Paris after the US tour, the last of which was a performance at Nulle Part Aillleurs.
 Molko has said that he was "tired of being the focus of Robert's rages against the world."
 Hewitt joined Placebo as their full-time drummer the same year.

-Lyrics
+Lyrics and Production

+"Because it was so hooky and it was in a major key, when we got into the rehearsal room, I had to turn my distortion pedal up to 11 and ... put as much sonic brutality in it to counterbalance the major key sweetness and accessibility of the chorus."